 Fire boots are classed as a kind PPE—a term that’s become all too well known during the pandemic: Personal Protective Equipment.
-Per the the NFPA 1977: Standard on Protective Clothing and Equipment for Wildland Firefighting, fire boots—firefighting footwear—must comply with a number specific and exacting standards.
+Per the NFPA 1977: Standard on Protective Clothing and Equipment for Wildland Firefighting, fire boots—firefighting footwear—must comply with a number of specific and exacting standards.

 1.)
 Flame Resistance.
 The boots cannot, melt, ignite, drip, and must be self extinguishing: the afterflame can’t last longer than two seconds.

 2.)
 Heat Resistance.
 The boot must be able to resist heat: the boot needs to be able to withstand heat tests without delaminating or melting.
 In addition, it needs to possess Conductive Heat Resistance—specifically the sole surface inside cannot exceed 111 degrees Fahrenheit in heat tests, which last up to ten minutes.
 Likewise, the thread and laces (and fire boots require laces; they cannot be slip ons or pull ons) must be able to withstand heat without igniting, melting, or charring.
 This thread standard was created after 911, when firefighters’ boots delaminated because the thread couldn’t withstand the heat.